- Our Chalets

 - Getting there

 The picturesque resort of Nendaz overlooks the Rhone Valley, offering fantastic views across the Alps.
 Not only does the area host beautiful views, it is also known to be one of the sunniest regions in Switzerland.
 Nendaz is a modern holiday resort has grown up all around the centre of this delightful old Valais village with its traditional timber houses, barns and grain stores.
 Siviez, eight kilometres to the south in the Nendaz valley, also belongs to this community.
-It is sometimes also called ‘Super Nendaz’ and cableways run from here to Mont Fort, at 3330 m the highest peak of the ‘Les 4 Vallées’ ski resort.
+It is sometimes also called ‘Super Nendaz’, due to its easy access to Mont Fort, at 3330 m the highest peak of the ‘Les 4 Vallées’ ski resort.

 Extraordinary skiing, set in the heart ofthe 4 Valleys

 Nendaz offers a unique and exceptional ski area surrounded by marvellous high mountain scenery.
 From the resort set at 1400m to the Mont-Fort glacier at 3300m, you will spend an unforgettable vacation.
 Two different sectors are available to best match your needs:

 1.SECTOR PRINTSE The sector Printse is the combination of the resorts of Haute-Nendaz, Siviez (without Mont-Fort), Veysonnaz, and Thyon / Les Collons.
 A single pass includes 220 km of ski-runs convenient for all levels.
 We guarantee that every member of the family will have their bit of fun !
 THE SECTOR PRINTSE INCLUDES : – 220 km of ski-runs – 50 mountain-lifts – 35 km of covered runs